 Back to All Events

-Democracies around the globe are being weakened from within—by the actions and efforts of their elected leaders.
-In their new book, Drs.
-Erica Frantz, Andrea Kendall-Taylor, and Joseph Wright discuss how the rise of personalism in democratic politics has become the key culprit for democracy’s ills.
+Democracies around the world are being weakened from within—by the actions and efforts of their elected leaders.
+In their new book, Dr. Erica Frantz, Dr. Andrea Kendall-Taylor, and Dr. Joseph Wright discuss how the rise of personalism in democratic politics has become the key culprit for democracy’s ills.
 Personalist leaders—or those leaders that take on outsized influence relative to the parties that back them—are more likely to dismantle institutional checks on the executive, deepen political polarization, and weaken supporters’ commitment to democratic norms of behavior, all actions that pave the way for democratic backsliding and collapse.
-Using a battery of empirical evidence and in-depth analysis from the world’s leading democratic strongmen, from El Salvador’s Nayib Bukele to America’s Donald Trump, the authors demonstrate how personalism paves the way for democracy’s decline.
+Using a battery of empirical evidence and in-depth analysis from the world’s leading democratic strongmen, the authors demonstrate how personalism paves the way for democracy’s decline, the first study to empirically examine this trend on a global scale.

 Featuring: